 Scenario and sensitivity analysis

-The dyad trial cost, QALY and ICER estimates for a range of scenario analyses are reported in Table 4Controlling for baseline costs increased the incremental cost of E-SEE Steps compared to SAU (from £621 to £815), as SAU accrued higher average costs in the two months prior to enrolment in the trial (i.e. controlling for baseline costs reduced the costs attributable to SAU alone relative to E-SEE Steps).
+The dyad trial cost, QALY and ICER estimates for a range of scenario analyses are reported in Table 4.
+Detailed results for each scenario are provided in Appendix 5 in Supplementary Materials.
+Controlling for baseline costs increased the incremental cost of E-SEE Steps compared to SAU (from £621 to £815), as SAU accrued higher average costs in the two months prior to enrolment in the trial (i.e. controlling for baseline costs reduced the costs attributable to SAU alone relative to E-SEE Steps).
 As a result, E-SEE Steps had an ICER of £26,312 per QALY.

 When using EQ-5D-5L preference weights to measure adult HRQoL, QALY estimates were notably higher compared to base case findings but with E-SEE Steps associated with a smaller QALY gain (0.031 to 0.023) and an ICER of £27,068 per QALY.